Traditional Starter Feeding Instructions

 Day 1: In a larger bowl/jar/container mix together with the entire starter you receive with

-2 oz. water (4 tbsp.) and 2 oz. flour (7 tbsp.)
-You can feed it any type of flour as long as it is not bleached, though the first few feedings with all-purpose white flour is usually the best option.
-Use only bottled, spring, or filtered purified water.
 Keep it at room temperature until it gets its strength back, as it goes into a ‘hibernation’ state during transit.
 The starter’s temperature upon receiving will not affect it.
 Cover with a towel at first and once active use a lid.

 Day 2 and each day after: Mix into the starter equal weights of flour and of water as you have of starter on that day.
 For every 1 part of starter, you feed it 1 part flour and 1 part water.
 Use a 1:1:1 ratio by weight, not volume for feedings.
 As your starter’s weight increases, the feeding amounts increase.
-Each day this is how you will 'feed the starter’ and should be done every 24 hours.
-If the consistency ever gets thicker than pancake batter you can add more water.
+While a scale is not necessary, it is helpful.

 Once active or after feeding 3 days: You can discard any amount of the starter before feeding, to keep the amount manageable.
 Continue to feed the remaining amount with the 1:1:1 ratio.
+STARTER:FLOUR:WATER

 The starter can return to full health after 1 feeding but sometimes can take up to 6 days of feeding to become active again.
 Once your starter bubbles consistently after being fed, you can now officially use it!
 When baking, start a recipe once your starter is roughly at its peak size, about 3-6 hours after feeding.
 Leaving an active starter out on the counter, it will need to be fed equal parts of flour and water every 24 hours.
 The weight of your starter you have when feeding that day, is the weight you feed it of both flour and of water.
-If you are not using the active starter regularly, you can store it in the refrigerator and feed it once a week.
+Again, this is what the 1:1:1 ratio means.

-If there’s ever a ‘bad’ smell, forms discolored ‘hooch,’ or a liquid layer on top that simply means it is hungry and no need to worry.
-If you are having trouble getting the starter to wake up after a few days, you can try to feed it a triple amount once, this should do the trick.
 Once you get an understanding of feeding and discarding, the easiest technique is discard everything except 4 oz. of starter (1/2 cup) before feeding.
 Then mix 4 oz. of water (1/2 cup) and 4 oz. flour (1 cup) into that 4 oz. of starter.
 Do this every day.
 Note flour and water do not weigh the same by volume.

 During transit the living culture needs room to rise and eats the physical flour, so actual amount received will vary slightly, but will have no effect on your chance of success.
 I do guarantee success and 100% satisfaction so please contact me with any issues before leaving feedback or reviews.